UPCArtifacts/RTj/README.md

 ### Analysis of Maven project

 RTj was specially designed to analyze maven projects.
-For that, it's necessary to install the mave plugin X (see here).
+For that, it's necessary to install the maven plugin [project-info-maven-plugin](https://github.com/tdurieux/project-info-maven-plugin).
 This plugin resolves: the dependencies (jars) of the project under analysis, the folders with source code, etc.
-Then, lauch RTj using this command:
+Then, launch RTj using this command:
 ```
 java -cp /<absolute_path_to_jar>/rt.jar   fr.inria.jtanre.rt.RtMain   -location  <location_of_project to_analyzer>  -out  <Folder_Output>
 ```